 Philadelphia (Alasehir) - 38° 21' 0" N, 28° 31' 0" E (38.35, 28.516667)

 Laodicea - 37° 50' 9" N, 29° 6' 27" E (37.835833, 29.1075)

 It was in 95 A.D. that the elderly apostle John experienced persecution from the mighty Roman Empire.
 This persecution would ultimately lead to his writing of the Bible's last book.
 The prophetic visions God would give him would become the book of Revelation.
 The first of these visions concerned seven churches located in Asia Minor.

 The Romans exiled John to a tiny island due to his belief in Jesus Christ and his preaching of the word of God (Revelation 1:9).
 The island, named Patmos, is located in the Aegean Sea.
 Its total area is only 13 square miles (34 square kilometers).
 Ephesus, where John had lived, is the closes of the seven churches to the island.
 Roman Emperor Domitian, who had begun Rome' second official persecution of Christians in 81 A.D., initiated his banishment.

-While on Patmos John is given a prophetic vision directly by God.
+While on Patmos John is given several prophetic visions by God.
 He is told to perform two simple tasks - to SEE (meaning to pay attention to what God would show him) and to WRITE (to record what he saw).

 9. And he said to me, "WRITE: Blessed are those who are called to the marriage supper of the Lamb."
-And he said to me, "These are the true words of God."
-(19:9)
+(Revelation 19:9)

-The seven churches found in Revelation were literal first century Christian fellowships that existed along a Roman mail route.
-Each city where a particular church resided had its own unique characteristics, some of which offered challenges and temptations to those who were believers.
-The churches also represent the temptations, trials and troubles, in one form or another, that would exist in the church from the first century to today.
+The seven churches found in the book of Revelation were literal first century Christian fellowships that existed along a Roman mail route.
+Each city where a particular fellowship resided had its own unique characteristics, some of which offered challenges and temptations to those who were believers.
+They also represent the temptations, trials, and troubles, in one form or another, that would exist in the church from the first century to today.